Prostitution in Egypt: Prostitution in the economy

 As prostitution is illegal in Egypt, no taxes are paid.
-The law exposes people who practice adultery to a jail sentence up to six months.
+The legal punishment for adultery is a jail sentence of up to six months.
 For prostitution, the sentence is up to 3 years.

 Sex trafficking

 Egypt is a source, transit, and destination country for women and children subjected to sex trafficking.
 Egyptian children are vulnerable to sex trafficking.
-Individuals from the Persian Gulf, including Saudi Arabia, United Arab Emirates, and Kuwait purchase Egyptian women and girls for "temporary" or "summer" marriages for the purpose of commercial sex, including cases of sex trafficking; these arrangements are often facilitated by the victims' parents and marriage brokers, who profit from the transaction.
+People from the Persian Gulf, including Saudi Arabia, United Arab Emirates, and Kuwait purchase Egyptian women and girls for "temporary" or "summer" marriages for the purpose of commercial sex, including cases of sex trafficking; these arrangements are often facilitated by the victims' parents and marriage brokers, who profit from the transaction.
 Child sex tourism occurs primarily in Cairo, Alexandria, and Luxor.